Philosophy Ph.D. Program

 Before advancement to candidacy the student must constitute a dissertation committee consisting of two faculty members from the department and an outside faculty member from another department.

-In the semester after passing the qualifying examination the student must take two individual study courses of 4 units each with the two inside members of his dissertation committee for the purpose of preparing a dissertation prospectus.
+In the semester after passing the qualifying examination the student must take two individual study courses of 4 units each with the two inside members of his or her dissertation committee for the purpose of preparing a dissertation prospectus.

 Each student for the Ph.D. degree is expected to serve as a graduate student instructor for at least two semesters.

 Dissertation seminar Students in the first two years after declaring candidacy must register for the dissertation seminar (Philosophy 295) for at least one semester each year, during which they must present a piece of work in progress, and are expected to attend the seminar all year.
 (The seminar meets every other week.)
 All students working on dissertations are encouraged to attend the seminar.